nebunix/nebunix/README.md

 $ sudo nixos-rebuild switch --flake .#<host name>
 ```

-After running this command the first time, you may omit the host name
+After running this command for the first time, you can omit the host name in any
-in any future rebuilds:
+future rebuilds:

 ```bash
 $ sudo nixos-rebuild switch --flake .